hyperledger-archives/aries-acapy-plugin-toolbox/docker/README.md

 #### Command line

 The entry point for the container image allows adding configuration options on startup.
-When no command line options are given, the follow invocation is used by default:
+When no command line options are given, the following command is run by default in the container:

 ```sh
 $ aca-py start --arg-file default.yml